 Pennsylvania’s Court System is one of the oldest in the country and consists of a Supreme Court, two courts of appeal with the Superior Court and the Commonwealth Court, then the Court of Common Pleas, Municipal Courts, and the Magisterial District Courts.
 The state also uses Orphan's Court for probate cases.

 The Supreme Court is the highest court in the state and the court of last resort.
 It is also the oldest appellate court in the nation.
-The Pennsylvania Supreme Court has one Chief Justice and six Associate Justices that sit to review cases.
+The PA Supreme Court has one Chief Justice and six Associate Justices that sit to review cases.
 The Supreme Court offers the public ADA accommodations and a portal for e-filing.

 The Keystone State has two appellate courts, the Superior Court that was established in 1895 and handles criminal and civil appeals from lower courts.
 Then the state has the Commonwealth Court, which was established in 1968 to alleviate the caseload and handle appeals for both civil and criminal matters coming from the lower courts.

 Pennsylvania allows pretty liberal access to court records regarding appellate cases, criminal cases from the Courts of Common Pleas, District Court cases involving civil actions, criminal issues, traffic and non-traffic violations, and landlord/tenant issues.
 They offer records online, but in some cases, the courthouse will need to supply them or a specific police department.
 Additionally, the federal government also has laws prohibiting court records from containing personal identifying information like tax IDs, social security numbers, home addresses, phone numbers, contact information, p.o. box numbers, bank account numbers, children’s names and other items like trade secrets and security information.
 Patrons can contact the clerk of courts to ask about available information.